masta-g3/llmpedia/STRUCTURE.md

    - Paginated navigation

 3. **🗺️ Statistics & Topics**: Visualizations of publication trends and topics
-   - Publication count charts (daily and cumulative)
+   - Publication count charts with enhanced views (Total Volume or By Topics)
+   - Dual-mode visualization: Daily vs Cumulative display for both total volume and topic breakdowns
    - Topic model map for exploring paper clusters

 4. **🔍 Paper Details**: Detailed view of a specific paper